Learning Collusion in Episodic, Inventory-Constrained Markets: Problem statement

-As we demonstrate in \cref{sec:gnep-def}, both solutions feature constant prices across an episode, which we call $\price^N$ and $\price^M$ for the Nash and monopoly cases, respectively.
+As we argue theoretically in \cref{sec:collusion_comparison} and show experimentally in \cref{sec:gnep-def}, both admit solutions that feature constant prices across an episode, which we call $\price^N$ and $\price^M$ for the Nash and monopoly cases, respectively.
 In our model, the collusive prices $\price^M$ are higher than the competitive prices $\price^N$, and the same holds for the correspondingly achieved profits $\reward^M$ and $\reward^N$.
 At the Nash equilibrium, both unilaterally increasing or decreasing one's price reduces profits.
 However, if all agents jointly increase prices, the increase in margin outpaces the decrease in (MNL) demand, leading to increased profits for everyone.
 Building on these two solutions, we define a measure for collusion.

 \begin{definition}[Collusion measure] We define agent $i$'s \emph{episodic profit gain} as

 The \emph{episodic collusion index} is measured as the generalized mean of the individual episodic profit gains, i.e.,